DevOps in PowerShell automation

 Code quality analysis

 Following defined coding standards in your software project lays the foundation for readable and maintainable code.
-Such tools as static code analyzers can help you to enforce specific coding rules, track code complexity, verify your code for possible logical and security issues, avoid common pitfalls and encourage you to use best coding practices for the programming language of your choice.
+Tools such as static code analyzers can help you enforce specific coding rules, track code complexity, verify your code for possible logical and security issues, avoid common pitfalls and encourage you to use best coding practices for the programming language of your choice.

-In the PowerShell world, PSScriptAnalyzer is definitely should be your friend in terms of code hygiene.
+In the PowerShell world, PSScriptAnalyzer definitely should be your friend in terms of code hygiene.
 In addition to the built-in set of verification rules, it also allows you to create and use custom rules.
-You might be unaware, but even Visual Studio Code with its PowerShell extensions uses PSScriptAnalyzer in the background to analyze your PowerShell scripts.
+You might be unaware, but even Visual Studio Code, with its PowerShell extension, uses PSScriptAnalyzer in the background to analyze your PowerShell scripts.

 Build automation

-Even if your automation solution consists only from one PowerShell script, it is much better to get it tested and verified after each change in its source code than just running that script in production and discovering that it deleted some critical data or rebooted wrong servers.
-When your project has a few PowerShell modules with dozens of functions, the manual overhead for running individual tests, assembling the modules, versioning them, generating documentation, etc., growths tenfold.
+Even if your automation solution consists only of one PowerShell script, it is much better to test and verify it after each change in its source code than just running that script in production and discovering that it deleted some critical data or rebooted the wrong servers.
+When your project has a few PowerShell modules with dozens of functions, the manual overhead for running individual tests, assembling the modules, versioning them, generating documentation, etc., grows tenfold.

 The automation of the build process is probably one of the earliest practices in software development – you know, programmers are lazy folks, and they get bored with repetitive tasks very soon.
 So, when creating your PowerShell projects, you also might want to consider automating some build tasks.

-Instead of writing your custom build scripts, look at such tools as InvokeBuild or psake that can help you to automate the individual steps of your build process, define dependencies and build your solution with one command invocation.
+Instead of writing custom build scripts, look at tools like InvokeBuild or psake.
+They can help you to automate the individual steps of your build process, define dependencies and build your solution with one command invocation.

 Package management

-As you might already know, in PowerShell, you can pack your custom scripts in modules to make them distributable.
+As you might already know, PowerShell allows you to pack your custom scripts in modules to make them distributable.
 The core idea of PowerShell is to enable you to create reusable tools that can be used in the pipeline independently of the context.
-However, when creating your scripts of functions, it is highly likely that you want to utilize existing cmdlets so that to not reinvent the wheel.
-Doing so, you inevitably introduce dependency in your code from external modules that might be not shipped by default with PowerShell installation.
+However, when creating your scripts and functions, you likely want to utilize existing cmdlets so as not to reinvent the wheel.
+Doing so inevitably introduces dependency in your code from external modules that might not be shipped by default with PowerShell installation.

 When developing locally, it might not be a big deal to manually install those modules and other dependencies once and run the builds.
-When using a build service, such as Azure Pipelines, for example, your build process will be run on a build agent that might be different on each run, especially in case of using hosted agents.
+When using a build service, such as Azure Pipelines, for example, your build process will be run on a build agent that might be different on each run, especially if you use hosted agents.
 So, how can we define the dependencies for our PowerShell project and make them present in a build environment?
-The answer is simple – use a package manager.
+The answer is simple — use a package manager.

 Documentation generation